 - In the pop-up, select Generate key.

-- Write down your key.
-We recommend storing your key in a safe place with other important documents, like your passport.
+- Choose how to store your key: copy, download, or write it down.
+We recommend storing your key in a safe place with other important documents.
 We don't recommend storing your key on your device or anywhere online.

-- In the Confirm your recovery key pop-up, enter your key to be sure that you copied it correctly.
+- In the Confirm your recovery key pop-up, enter your recovery key to confirm you copied it correctly.
 If you didn't make a copy, select Go back and write down the key now.

-- After correctly entering your key, select Continue and then Done.
+- After correctly entering your key, select Continue.

-- In the Dashlane Android app, go to the menu, select Settings and then Security.
+In the Dashlane Android app, select the three parallel lines to open the side menu.
+Then select Settings and Security.

 - Turn on Recovery key.

 - Write down your key.
-We recommend storing your key in a safe place with other important documents, like your passport.
+We recommend storing your key in a secure location, along with other important documents.
 We don't recommend storing your key on your device or anywhere online.

-- On the Confirm your recovery key screen, enter your key to be sure that you copied it correctly.
+- On the Confirm your recovery key screen, enter your recovery key to confirm you copied it correctly.
 If you didn't make a copy, select the Back arrow icon and write down the key now.
+Select Confirm.

-- In the Dashlane iOS (Apple) app, select Settings in the bottom menu and then Security.
+- In the Dashlane iPhone app, select Settings in the bottom menu and then Security.

 - On the Security screen, select Recovery key.